leighannehiggins/layers-of-vision/frontend/accessibility/index.md

 ---
-title: Accessibility Statement for My Default Site
+title: Accessibility Statement for Layers of Vision
+permalink: /accessibility/
 ---

-This statement applies to the My Default Site site (https://layersofvision.org/).
+This statement applies to the Layers of Vision site (https://layersofvision.org/).

 This website is run by [King's Digital Lab, King's College London (KDL)](https://kdl.kcl.ac.uk) in collaboration with the [King's Business School](https://www.kcl.ac.uk/business).
 We want as many people as possible to be able to use this website.
 For example, that means you should be able to: